rentbox81/groupme-pirates-bot/README.md

-# GroupMe Pirates Bot 🏴‍☠️
+# GroupMe Team Bot ⚾

-A Rust-based GroupMe bot that integrates with Google Sheets and Google Calendar to provide team scheduling and management for the Pirates team. **Now with conversational AI!**
+A Rust-based GroupMe bot that integrates with Google Sheets and Google Calendar to provide team scheduling and management. **Now with conversational AI and full team customization!**

+> **Supports any team!** Built-in facts for Pirates, Yankees, Red Sox, Cubs, Dodgers, Giants, Braves, and more.
+Easy customization for youth leagues and custom teams.

 ## Features